bnetobradley/metamorphylo/README.md

 </h5>

 <h5> Time & Place:
-These measurements were done at bla bla labs in bla bla, during September 2019. </h5>
+These measurements were done at the Analytical Chemical Services Laboratory (at the BC Ministry of Environment and Climate Change Strategy), during September 2019. </h5>

 <h2> CODE </h2>
 <h4> In the /R folder of this repository, there are multiple sections of code required in the mental gymnastics that are cleaning and manipulating these datasets.
 Below is a roadmap to these gymnastics. </h4>